kade-robertson/config-better/README.md

 - `.config`, which points to `$XDG_CONFIG_HOME` if available, otherwise uses a generic system equivalent.
 - `.data`, which points to `$XDG_DATA_HOME` if available, otherwise uses a generic system equivalent.

-Additionally, the following method is provided:
+Additionally, the following methods are provided:

 - `.makedirs()` will create the cache, config and data directories if they do not already exist, including all parent directories.
 - `.rmdirs()` will remove any program-specific directories that would have been created by config-better.